I’ve created a very special 10-page guide on the subject of SPEED, and how to get every bit of it you possibly can from your horse in competition.

 – Foot Placement

-To give you a sneak peek into our Speed Guide, we’re adding an exerpt from the introduction below, as well as details describing what this rare, new guide reveals to barrel racers.
+To give you a sneak peek into the Speed Guide, I’ve added an excerpt from the introduction below, as well as details describing what this rare guide reveals to barrel racers.

 I once came across some great horsemanship advice that suggests we do our “feeling during the day and thinking at night.”
 I often remind myself of this in order to sustain a balance between the two.
 I’ll be the first to admit that over the years, I’ve done way more thinking than feeling.